brefphp/bref/docs/environment/database.md

 1. the database can be made publicly accessible and protected by a username and password
 2. the database can be made inaccessible from internet by putting it in a private network (aka [VPC](https://aws.amazon.com/fr/vpc/))

-> You can't give an Aurora Serverless DB cluster a public IP address.
-You can access an Aurora Serverless DB cluster only from within a virtual private cloud (VPC) based on the Amazon VPC service.
-You can examine the details about limitations of Aurora Serverless from [documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.html).
+> Note that Aurora Serverless [cannot be made publicly accessible](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.html), only the second option is possible.

 While the first solution is simpler, the second is more secure.
 Using a VPC also comes with a few limitations that are detailed below.